taskadapter/redmine-java-api/README.md

 * To build in command line: run "gradle build".
 * To open the project code in IDEA or Eclipse: open "build.gradle" file.
 Your IDE will create a project basing on the gradle's script.
 * Please make sure you add unit and/or integration tests when submitting your changes.
-Don't forget to document the required Redmine version and other limitations.
+Don't forget to document required Redmine version and other limitations & requirements.